Cable.co.uk is the place for expert reviews of UK broadband packages. Every broadband review we write is thorough, independent and impartial.

 Generally at the more 'luxury' (expensive, let's just say expensive) end of the market, John Lewis Broadband trades on its brand.

-Along with SSE Broadband, First Utility was an energy provider first and a broadband provider more recently.
+Shell Energy is the new name for First Utility, which was an energy provider first and a broadband provider more recently.

 Hyperoptic isn't widely available, but offers unrivalled speeds of up to 1,000Mbps – provided you can get it.